FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0052_type_aliasing_named_types.md

 both the inner type and size constraint.

 For example, this would be valid:

 ```fidl
 alias SmallBytes = vector<uint8>:SMALL_NUM;
 ```

-But his would not (partial type reference on the right hand side of the equals):
+But this would not (partial type reference on the right hand side of the equals):

 ```fidl
 alias SmallVec = vector:SMALL_NUM;
 ```